 We know the cost of Tawonga’s programs might feel intimidating, and we are committed to ensuring that participating in our programs is an option for all individuals and families, regardless of financial constraints.
 Our financial assistance program helps ensure that campers, adults and families from a wide range of socio-economic backgrounds and circumstances can experience the transformative Tawonga mission.

 We offer a wide range of need-based assistance and need-blind grants, as well interest-free payment plans.
 In 2022, nearly 30% of all Tawonga program participants received financial assistance.
 We encourage anyone, regardless of their income, to apply for financial assistance if the cost of Camp feels out of reach this year.
 Read our new Demystifying Financial Assistance Guide and learn more about our financial assistance program here.

 Does applying for financial assistance affect my chances of getting into Camp?

 No!
 Our financial assistance process is kept entirely confidential and separate from the randomized registration mechanism.
 We encourage anyone, regardless of their income, to apply for financial assistance if the cost of Camp feels out of reach this year.
 Families who participate in Tawonga’s financial assistance program will have 14 days from the date of their final award to accept the award or cancel and be eligible for a full refund, less the non-refundable deposit.

 We know this is a lot of information to take in, and we are here to support you!
 Feel free to email email@example.com or call us at 415.543.2267 to speak with a member of our year-round team.
 We’re happy to help!

-Enrolled families will also be invited to join an orientation to meet with Tawonga directors and ask your specific questions.
-More details about these orientation sessions will be provided in the spring, and when available, this information will be on our website here.
+New enrolled families are also invited to join an orientation to meet with Tawonga directors and ask specific questions.
+Learn more and RSVP here.